gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Gatsby uses "starters" for starting new projects.
 As the name suggests, starters are partially built Gatsby sites pre-configured to help you get moving faster.
 There are several official starters and many others contributed from the Gatsby community!
 [See the Starters page for the full list](/docs/gatsby-starters/).

-To install a starter, first install Gatsby's terminal program.
+To install a starter, first install Gatsby's terminal program by typing the following command into the a terminal window and hit ENTER.

 ```sh
 npm install --global gatsby-cli